pip-services/pip-services-docs/content/en/toolkit/recipes/mqtt/_index.md

 {{< /tabsection >}}
 #### Example

 We can now put together a simple example that shows how to use the learned methods.
-In it, we will first create a message queue, connect to Mosquitto, send a message, receive it and print its content.
+In it, we will first create a message queue and connect it to Mosquitto, and send a message, receive it and print its content.
 Finally, we will close our connection to free the used resources.
 The code is:

 {{< tabsection >}}
   Not available